Last updated: August 30, 2023

 1. Govetts Leap and the Barrow Lookout

-Govetts Leap is certainly not a very wide waterfall, but the height (180 metres) and the surrounding scenery make it such a beautiful sight.
+Govetts Leap may not be a particularly wide waterfall, but its impressive 180-metre drop and the surrounding scenery make it a stunning sight.

-The shorter walk leads to the top of the waterfall (crossing Govetts Leap Brook) and to the Barrow Lookout, from where the waterfall is visible.
+A short walk leads to the top of the waterfall, crossing Govetts Leap Brook, and continues to Barrow Lookout, where you can take in a close-up view of the falls.

-While this may be a short walk, it is also rather steep, and walking back to the car park from Barrow Lookout can be challenging.
+Although this is a short walk, it is quite steep, and the return trip to the car park from Barrow Lookout can be challenging.

 2. Cliff Top Walk to Evans Lookout

-From the Barrow Lookout, you can continue the walking track to the Evans Lookout, overlooking the beautiful sandstone cliffs of the Grose Valley.
+From Barrow Lookout, the trail extends to Evans Lookout, offering breathtaking views of the imposing cliffs of the Grose Valley.

-It’s not the most challenging walk in the Blue Mountains, and with the spectacular views along the way, it’s an enjoyable, family-friendly hike.
+This scenic route is known as the Cliff Top Walk.
+It’s not among the most challenging walks in the Blue Mountains, and with its spectacular views along the way, it’s an enjoyable, family-friendly hike.

 Hello, would you think that Govetts Leap Lookout would be accessible for the elderly?